 - With one click, connect the AI answer to another chatbot section such as to request forms, pricing, etc. to direct users to action,

 - With a few clicks, create and manage modules for promotion, pricing of services, and more that appear straight into the chatbot,

-- Access live chat statistics about the user behavior in the chatbot (first and zero-party data)
+- Access statistics about the user behavior in the chatbot (first and zero-party data)

 Wonderful!
 You have a chatbot or have access to a platform, to manage and develop it yourself.
 And now what?